How Can You Have a Strong Mother-Child Relationship?

 Find out what activities your child enjoys doing.
 This is how you will easily know what things you can do together.
 Observe what your child does, but don’t overdo it.
 See what type of things they do regularly, what their favorite hobby is, what colors they like, the types of shows they watch on television, and pay attention when they talk to you.

 Observe your child to ensure they don’t have friendships that encourage negative behavior.
 If you see your child reading, ask them what they’re reading and why they enjoy what they’re reading.
 If your child is watching videos, watch some and enjoy them together.
-If you see your child playing, ask them what game they are playing and why they like it so much.
+And when you see your child playing, ask them what game they are playing and why they like it so much.

 This is how you will get clues about your child’s tastes and they will be happy that you are interested in the things they like.
 Likewise, they will feel happy because you accompany them for their favorite activities.